sudlab/pipeline_tutorial/pipeline_tutorial.md

 Now we would like to automate this with a python script.
 Here is where the first facility from the CGATPipelines module comes in useful.
 Use your favorite text editor to create a python script.
 The script should start with the following lines.

     # This line just imports the correct module
-    import CGATPipelines.Pipeline as P
+    import CGATCore.Pipeline as P

     # This line get the configuration.
 Don't worry about it for now.
-    PARAMS=P.getParameters()
+    PARAMS=P.get_parameters()

     # Normally "Jobs" in CGATPiplines are executed on remote computers
     # that are part of the cluster.
 Setting to_cluster to false
     # makes it run things on your interactive session.
     to_cluster = False

 Now add a line to the script that defines a variable called `statement` , which contains the command you used above on the command line to count the lines in `test1.fastq` and outputs to `test1.nlines`, but this time does it with `test2`.
-Finish off your script with a call to `P.run()`. `P.run()` tells the computer to look for a variable called `statement`, and run the contents of it.
+Finish off your script with a call to `P.run(statement)`. `P.run(statement)` tells the computer to look for a variable called `statement`, and run the contents of it.

 Execute your python script and have a look at the results.
 For example, if you had called your script `lesson1.py`, you would type: